Pottawattamie Promise is an Iowa West Foundation initiative designed to:

 How it Works

-Students can apply for the program during their sophomore year of high school.
+Students apply for the program during their senior year of high school.
 Preference is given to first-generation, low-income students who fall in the academic middle and for whom college would not be possible without scholarships and support services.
 Part of the selection process includes an interview with high school and college representatives.

 Pottawattamie Promise students also receive tailored and targeted supports to help them succeed.
 This includes career exploration and planning, proactive (also known as intrusive) advising, co-curricular supports and a summer series which aims to smooth the transition from high school to college.
-When possible, students are placed together in campus housing to ease the transition.

 The support services continue throughout their time at Iowa Western.
 Specialized orientation keeps the students together as a group.
 College advisors are very deliberate when working with the students to ensure they take advantage of academic tutoring, writing and math labs, and other interventions to help them build a growth mindset.